ternaustralia/linkeddata-site/tern-ontology/conceptual-information-model.md

 ## Non-core attributes

 The TERN Ontology captures some information common across different survey datasets.
-To capture the protocol-specific aspects of a dataset, the TERN Ontology provides a concept of non-core attributes with the Attribute class.
+To capture the protocol-specific aspects of a dataset, the TERN Ontology provides a concept of non-core attributes with the `Attribute` class.
-Use the Attribute class on any of the core concepts (classes) of the TERN Ontology to express additional information using a key-value pair pattern.
+Use the `Attribute` class on any of the core concepts (classes) of the TERN Ontology to express additional information using a property-value pair pattern.

 <figure>
   <img src="https://w3id.org/tern/static/linkeddata-website/tern-ontology/tern-ontology-attribute-class.png" alt="TERN Ontology Attribute class" />
   <figcaption style={{textAlign: "center"}}>Figure: TERN Ontology Attribute class.</figcaption>
 </figure>

-### Example - not really an example in the way that the previous ones are ...
+### Example

-The CORVEG database has a site-level attribute named sampling intensity for all sites.
+The CORVEG database' sites have an attribute named `sampling intensity`.
-However, this attribute is not available directly on the TERN Ontology's Site class definition.
+However, this attribute is not available directly on the TERN Ontology's `Site` class definition.
-Sampling intensity can be captured by creating an instance of the Attribute class and associating it to the site.

-The ontology assumes that all observations Relationships to the site and site visit are optional to support both opportunistic data collection.
-For example, the species occurrence information can be represented and shared without any relationship with site and site visit.
-**not quite following here ... you seem to be petering out**
+To capture this CORVEG-specific site information, an instance of the `Attribute` class can be used where the `attribute` property points to a controlled vocabulary term `sampling intensity` and `has value` captures the value.

 ## Values and results